Boltie/PassGen/README.md

 You can execute `passgen.py` and provide arguments for the count, length, character sets and whether to accept repeating characters.
 The password strings will then be printed to the console/terminal.

 # Console/Terminal Arguments
 `-ar` Denotes repeating characters allowed.
-No need to provide anything ekse.
+No need to provide anything else.

 `-c [int]` Provide an integer to denote the number of passwords you would like returned.